BIOCHEM CAMP (AGES 13 - 14)

 -

-Toggle ItemWhat do the Chem Camps cost?BioChem Camp (ages 13–14)
+Toggle ItemWhat do the Chem Camps cost?BioChem Camp costs $325.

 Toggle ItemWhat if my child wants to attend a session with a friend/sibling/cousin?If two campers both want to attend a specific session of BYU Chem Camp together, please make a note of it on the application form.
 We will do our best to accommodate these requests.